pmorissette/bt/_sources/examples-nb.txt

         Selects securities based on an indicator DataFrame.

         Selects securities where the value is True on the current date (target.now).
-        The signal is expected to be a DataFrame of boolean values of same dimension as the target.universe.

         Args:
             * signal (DataFrame): DataFrame containing the signal (boolean DataFrame)